 Herpes simplex infection

 Herpes simplex virus (HSV) type 2 primarily infects the anogenital tract.
 It is considered the most common cause of ulcerative genital lesions.
-HSV typically presents with multiple, superficial, and painful ulcerations of the vagina and cervix, leading to extremely abnormal appearance of cervix, which may be misdiagnosed with invasive cervical cancer.
+HSV typically presents with multiple, superficial, and painful ulcerations of the vagina and cervix, leading to an extremely abnormal-appearing cervix, which may be misdiagnosed as invasive cervical cancer.
 In contrast to cervical cancer, HSV infections are painful, recurrent, and resolve spontaneously within 2–4 weeks.

 Genital warts or condylomata accuminata

-Genital warts are the most common sexually transmitted viral infections, and in 90% of the cases, they are caused by human papillomavirus (HPV) types 6 and 11.
-They present as either flat or large exophytic (cauliflower-like) papules or nodules on the moist surfaces of the vulvovaginal and cervix, causing itching and burning pain.
-Suspicious clinical diagnosis can be confirmed with a colposcopy-directed cervical biopsy.
+Genital warts are the most common sexually transmitted viral infection, and in 90% of cases, they are caused by human papillomavirus (HPV) types 6 and 11.
+They present as either flat or large exophytic (cauliflower-like) papules or nodules on the moist surfaces of the vulvovaginal area and the cervix, causing itching and burning pain.
+A suspicious clinical diagnosis can be confirmed with a colposcope-directed cervical biopsy.